Syrup-2005/Comp2042-CW2025/ReadMe.md

     - In GuiController.java intitalized scoreBoard to game
     - In SimpleBoard.java edited clearRows() to have different switch case point distribution for bonus points when clearing multiple rows
     - Created ScoreBoard.java to store all necessary methods and UI customisations related to scoreboard
+    - In ScoreBoard.java added fixed '...' appearing on the scoreboard due to width of VBox being too small
     - In GuiController.java bindScore(IntegerProperty scoreProperty) has been properly set to bind score to scoreboard using method bind() from ScoreBoard.java
+    - Added CSS for scoreboard(unused)

   * Problems Encountered:
     - The logic for making the score bind properly to the scoreboard took a while to figure out